raganwald-deprecated/rewrite_rails/doc/string_to_block.md

 *String to Block* is a port of the String Lambdas from Oliver Steele's [Functional Javascript](http://osteele.com/sources/javascript/functional/ "Functional Javascript") library.
 I have modified the syntax to hew closer to Ruby's idioms.

 *String to Block* is based on [String#to\_proc](http://github.com/raganwald/homoiconic/tree/master/2008-11-28/you_cant_be_serious.md "You can't be serious!?").
-The difference is that *String to Block* accomplishes its magic by opening up `String` and adding a `to_proc` method, then calling that method twice every time you write something like:
+The difference is that *String to Proc* accomplishes its magic by opening up `String` and adding a `to_proc` method, then calling that method twice every time you write something like:

     (1..100).map(&'1..n').inject(&'+')